GPS Tracking

 RECORDING A TRACK

-If this is not your first track to record then the app shows track duration and distance at this place and you start new track via MENU button:
+If this is not your first track to record, then the app shows track duration and distance at this place and you start a new track via the MENU button:

 And NEW TRACK in the menu: